JSON to Haskell Class

 • Q: What input formats are supported?

 • A: This tool only supports standard JSON strings as input.
-Please ensure your input is a structurally complete and valid JSON format.
+Please ensure your input is a complete and valid JSON format.

 • Q: Can it handle complex nested JSON and arrays?